mykelalvis/FT/Traveller/WORKING/SGK_issue_01.md

 this time the female becomes agitated and extremely active.
 The anal fur changes to a dark blue colour as a indication of the females current readiness.
-They will endeavour to present themselves to any adult male at every opportunity and are extremely promiscuous.
+They will endeavor to present themselves to any adult male at every opportunity and are extremely promiscuous.
 Males are strongly attracted to the females